Asbestos victims need to meet certain requirements to receive financial compensation

 - Proof of asbestos exposure: You need to prove that a connection does exist between you and the asbestos product manufactured by the company at fault.
 This might be difficult taking into account the latency period of mesothelioma, but specialized attorneys can help you by gathering the needful information.

-Were you or a family member diagnosed with mesothelioma, lung cancer or asbestosis as a consequence of asbestos exposure in the workplace?
-Please contact us at 205.328.9200 and we will promptly evaluate your case.
+Your best first step is to talk to a lawyer who specializes in asbestos claims and who can guide you and your family through your options for compensation.
 The attorneys at Environmental Litigation Group, P.C. have successfully recovered compensation for over 25,000 asbestos victims so far and are willing to help you as well.